Thomas Cardozo: Career in politics

 After the first trial, the ongoing political attacks by conservative whites against Republican office holders turned into violence.
 On July 4, 1875 in Vicksburg, a white mob attacked a meeting where Cardozo was to speak, followed by street violence where several blacks were killed or injured.
 City officials helped Cardozo, the main target of the attacks, escape from the city.

-The occupying Union Army began to withdraw from the South in 1875 in the last years of the Reconstruction era.
-White Democrats had regained control of the Mississippi state legislature by a program of violence and intimidation against Republican black voters.
-The legislators brought impeachment charges against Superintendent Cardozo and senate impeachment proceedings began February 11, 1876.
+The occupying Army began to withdraw from the South in 1875 in the last years of the Reconstruction era.
+White Democrats had regained control of the Mississippi state legislature by a program of violence and intimidation against Republican black voters, known as the Mississippi Plan.
+The legislators brought impeachment charges against Superintendent Cardozo and the Senate impeachment trial began February 11, 1876.
 The most incriminating charge was that he embezzled money from Tougaloo University.
 Cardozo was granted permission to resign with the charges against him dismissed, and submitted his resignation on March 22, 1876.